 The rest of the paper is organized as follows.
 Section 2 presents related work.
-In Section 3 we state our problem and sketch the basics of our techniques, while in Section 4 we describe our framework in more details.
-Section 5 contains our experiments, while Section 6 contains concluding remarks and future directions.
+In Section 3 we state our problem and sketch the basics of our techniques, while in Section 4 we describe our framework in more detail.
+Section 5 contains our experiments.
+Section 6 presents concluding remarks and future directions.